Atomic Physics/FLYonPIC

 Note

-FLYonPIC tracks only FlyCHK super configurations, i.e., FLYonPIC distinguishes only between states differing in the number of electron contained in atomic shells.
+FLYonPIC tracks only FlyCHK super configurations, i.e., FLYonPIC distinguishes only between states differing in the number of electron in the atomic shells.

-The atomic state dynamics are modelled as some average rate of change to another atomic state, dependent current state, transition and local plasma conditions.
+Atomic state dynamics are modeled using an average rate of change between atomic states, dependent on current state, transition and local plasma conditions.

-Over the set of all transitions, atomic state dynamics may be represented as a matrix of rates describing the change of the entire atomic state population with time.
+Over the set of all transitions, atomic state dynamics are represented as a matrix of rates describing the change of the entire atomic state population with time.

 This rate equation is solved in FLYonPIC by a Monte Carlo solver for every macro-ion individually and time dependent.